pingforhelp/BCA/Docs/Computer Sci/Unit-1_C.md

 | Debugging | Harder | Easier |

 # Concepts of Machine level, Assembly level, High-level programming
 Programming languages are categorized into three levels based on their abstraction from the hardware:
 1. Machine Language (also called Machine Code) Machine language is the lowest-level programming language, directly understood by the computer's central processing unit (CPU).
-It consists entirely of binary code (1s and Os) and represents the raw instructions that the CPU can execute.
+It consists entirely of binary code (1s and Os) and represents the raw instructions that the CPU can execute:
 - This is the lowest level, consisting of binary digits (Os and 1s).
 - It is the only language a computer's CPU can directly understand.
 - It is extremely difficult for humans to read and write.